Nathan Smith (footballer, born 1996): Tranmere Rovers

 On 23 May 2025, Smith signed a two-year contract – to begin on 1 July – with League Two club Tranmere Rovers.
 Manager Andy Crosby, who had coached him at Port Vale, said Smith was "a leader, a warrior, and a player whose availability makes him a consistent performer".
 Tranmere voted Smith as their player of the match on the opening day of the 2025–26 season, a 1–1 draw at Colchester United.
+He scored the equalising goal on the final day of the campaign, a 1–1 draw with Grimsby Town at Prenton Park that secured the club's League Two safety.
+This was his fifth goal in 52 appearances throughout the campaign.

 Style of play

-Speaking in August 2016, Port Vale teammate Tom Pope described Smith as "brave as a lion" and a player who trained hard.
-Six months later, Port Vale coach Gary Brabin said Smith needed to work on his ball-playing abilities and to be more vocal, whilst praising his dependability, pace, strength and passion.
+Port Vale coach Gary Brabin said Smith needed to work on his ball-playing abilities and to be more vocal, whilst praising his dependability, pace, strength and passion.
 Pope would later say that "he's a nightmare and will annoy you for 90 minutes".
 Despite these annoyances, he boasts an excellent disciplinary record, having picked up 28 yellow cards and one red during his first 370 appearances for Port Vale; this was an average of one yellow card every 13 matches.